How I started my recovery from drugs and alcohol addiction

 Only a mere two hours ago I was scratching at the walls, experiencing delusions and hallucinations.
 It was the time my body had finally said ‘I'm so tired.
 I can't take any more of your drugs for you.’
 I had finally hit rock bottom.

 I used drugs to escape from my insecurities, my feelings, my sensitivity, but they had finally become a prison.
 I lived to use.
-I could not imagine a life without my two crutches - cocaine and alcohol.
+I could not imagine a life without cocaine and alcohol.
 Before, I felt emotionally held captive.
 Drugs allowed me to feel free.
 I should of known I couldn't run forever.
 Eventually, my legs would tire and I would need to sit down.

 Overcoming my addiction

-Becoming clean was like learning to walk all over again.
+Becoming clean was like learning to life all over again.
 I am now 33 days clean and I have experienced more emotions throughout this past month than I have my past twenty two years.
 Being a survivor of sexual assault and being diagnosed with PTSD, severe anxiety and Fibromyalgia, I felt like I was at the end.
 I was so used to covering up my feelings.
 I had buried 22 years of pain with dirt.
 The further I was from the surface, the better.
 Now I am learning to slowly dig away all my protection and rise from the pit to feel the wave of wind across my face.

 It can be difficult to show weaknesses and vulnerability.
 We hear things like 'man up,' 'be a man,' 'cop on,' when we open and express that we are struggling.
 Life isn't meant to be a flat sea.
 It's meant to be full of gushing water, mountainous waves and it's about learning to enjoy the adventurous ride.
 Ignore the cheesy pun.